Caifanes: Breakup

 1995 was the end for Caifanes.
 The relationship between Hernández and Marcovich was strained.
 On 18 August 1995, Caifanes played the final show in San Luis Potosí.
 A legal scuffle over the name "Caifanes" ensued, forcing Saúl Hernández to choose the name Jaguares (Spanish for "jaguars") for his new project, which was not a radical departure from the Caifanes sound.
 Hernández was joined by the former Caifanes and Insolitas drummer Alfonso André.

 Reunion

 On December 14, 2010, it was announced that the band would reunite for the Vive Latino festival and the Coachella Festival of 2011, after a reconciliation between Hernández and Marcovich.

-After not having recorded since 1994, the band released a new single, "Heridos".
+After not having recorded since 1994, the band released a new single, "Heridos" in 2019.
 The band's intention was that the release of the single would be the starting point of what could be the recording of a fifth studio album.
+Since then, the band has released two further singles, "Sólo Eres Tú" in 2022, and "Inés" in 2023.
+As of June 2024, a full-length album has not been released by Caifanes since 1994's "El Nervio del Volcán".

 Legacy

 Influence on popular culture

-Caifanes collaborated in the de-sanitization of rock — its condition was one of marginalization and veiled in a conservative Mexico of the 1980s.
-Their arrival marked a total rupture in structures and of many taboos of the time, and their look collided with social norms.
+Caifanes collaborated in the de-sanitization of rock—its condition was one of marginalization and veiled in a conservative Mexico of the 1980s.
+Their arrival marked a total rupture in structures and of a number of taboos of the time, and their look collided with social norms.
 It was extremely unusual for a Mexican band at the time to wear make-up, dress in black, and have disheveled hair.